googlegenomics/gcp-variant-transforms/docs/variant_annotation.md

 Finally, the [`--check_ref`](https://ensembl.org/info/docs/tools/vep/script/vep_options.html#opt_check_ref)
-option of VEP is enabled for these runs and the above log files contain a report of mismatches.
-If you are using the right VEP cache, there should be no mismatch.
+option of VEP is enabled for these runs and the above log files contain a report of variants that do not match the reference.
+If you are using the right VEP cache, there should be no mismatch. _Note that mismatches are dropped and hence are not present in the final BigQuery output table._

 ## Sample Queries